elunna/nerfhack-changelog/README.md

 * The weights of non-mergable weapons and armors can vary slightly (from CrecelleHack)
 * Cut down on items for monsters that won't use those items, specifically dragons that won't use their potions or scrolls.

-### Item Erosion and Destruction
-* Objects can be completely destroyed from erosion (EvilHack)
-* Almost all items are erodible or destroyable (EvilHack)
-  * amulets, rings, wands, and tools are now eligible for erosion and destruction.
-  * Silver items can also corrode (xNetHack)
-  * Bone items can burn
-  * The iron ball and chain cannot be destroyed from rusting (EvilHack)
-* Poison gas clouds can rot organic armor
-* Extrinsic poison resistance (or the venom property) protects items from rotting in poison gas
-* Monster spellcasters can wear down and destroy any armor with the Destroy Armor spell (excepting crystal plate mail which is immune) (EvilHack)
-* Scrolls can burn up when hitting hot ground in Gehennom.
-(3.7 introduced potions being shattered when dropping on hot ground - this just takes it a step further.)
-* Water damage may disintegrate scrolls, which may occur when dipping (Dynahack)
-* Disintegration rays can vaporize boulders
-* Items can be erodeproofed via confused enchant weapon scrolls or by dipping into non-diluted potions of reflection.
-* Item erosion and negative enchantment can be repaired by dipping into a non-diluted potion of restore ability; read counters on spellbooks can also be refreshed (xNetHack)
-* The damage from item destruction has been increased to double or triple it's Vanilla values.

-**Acid and corrosion:**
-* Acid has been turned into a potent source of item-destruction.
-Wherever acid damage is inflicted, there is now a chance for item corrosion to also occur.
-* Getting hit by potions of acid can corrode armor.
-* Monster acid attacks and spit also corrode armor.
-* Passive acid attacks corrodes armor more often.
-* Thrown potions of acid can corrode items or armor when they hit a monster or the player.

-#### Fragile items are more vulnerable
-* Beams of force bolt and striking can break fragile items in inventory.
-* Knockback attacks can also shatter fragile items in your inventory
-* Fragile items can be fixed to avoid destruction (note that although mirrors can be tempered, they are still subject to shattering when reflecting rays)
-* Wands of striking and rings of shock resistance are immune from impact damage.
-* Extrinsic shock resistance protects fragile items in your inventory from physical damage (ie: from the ring of shock resistance or blue dragon scaled armor).

 #### Bones files trimming
 * When bones files are left, a random selection of items are subject to shuddering.
 * Magic markers are converted to athames.